who Command in Bash: List Logged-In Users

 who

-who will output a formatted list of all users that are currently logged on the system.
+who prints a formatted list of all users that are currently logged in to the system.

 Each line contains four fields separated by one or more spaces: